 Domestic violence is linked to immediate and long-term health, social, and economic consequences, not only for the victims but for anyone who witnesses it.
 A child’s exposure to violence can cause significant emotional, mental, and physical harm that can last into adulthood.
 For example, witnessing violence as a child can increase the likelihood that a child may engage in criminal activity; develop a substance use disorder; and suffer from depression, anxiety, or posttraumatic stress disorder.
 The Office of Juvenile Justice and Delinquency Prevent (OJJDP), through the Strategies to Support Children Exposed to Violence initiative, helps communities develop and provide support services to children exposed to violence in their homes, schools, and communities.

 In Fiscal Year 2020, approximately 618,000 children in the United States experienced abuse and neglect, and 1,750 died as a result.
 OJJDP supports the work and expansion of children’s advocacy centers, which coordinate the investigation, treatment, and prosecution of child abuse cases.
 Between FY 2019 and FY 2021, OJJDP awarded $71.5 million to help children’s advocacy centers provide victims with care, treatment, and justice.

-To help identify what has been shown to be successful or promising in addressing family violence, the CrimeSolutions website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to those who witness such violence.
+To help identify successful or promising practices in addressing family violence, the CrimeSolutions website from the National Institute of Justice contains reviews and ratings of programs that aim to prevent family violence, help victims, and reduce the impact on those who witness violence.